AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 These options are explained fully in their sections below.
 ![Get Started](../assets/user-images/get-started.png)

-After a user has set up their preferred option, they are directed to add a Payment Profile.
+After a user has set up their preferred recharge option, they are directed to add a Payment Profile.
 To do this, they can either:
-1. Add a Debit Card
+1. Add a Debit Card for recurring payment.
-2. Use AutoTopiT Wallet
+2. Fund Wallet from card or bank account.

 These payment options are explained fully in their section sbelow.
 ![Payment Option](../assets/user-images/payment-profile.png)

-After successfully setting up payment profile, the user is directed to their dashboard.
+After successfully setting up payment profile, the user is activated and re-directed to the dashboard.
 ![Prepaid Dashboard](../assets/user-images/prepaid-dashboard.jpg)

 #### Postpaid Customer